Carreau/ipython-wiki/Dev:-Releasing-IPython.md

 # 3. Create and push the new tag

-Edit `IPython/core/release.py` to have the current version.
+Edit `IPython/core/release.py` to have the current version, and then run `jsversion` to update the value in Javascript:

     python setup.py jsversion

+Commit the changes to release.py and jsversion:

-    git commit -a -m "release $VERSION"
+    git commit -am "release $VERSION"
+    git push origin $BRANCH

+Create and push the tag:

-    git tag -a -m "release $VERSION" "$TAG" git push origin master --tags
+    git tag -am "release $VERSION" "$TAG"
+    git push origin --tags

+Update release.py back to `x.y-dev` or `x.y-maint`, and push:

+    python setup.py jsversion
+    git commit -am "back to development"
+    git push origin $BRANCH

 # 4. Get a fresh clone of the tag for building the release:

     cd /tmp
-    git clone --recursive https://github.com/ipython/ipython.git -b "$TAG"
+    git clone --recursive --depth https://github.com/ipython/ipython.git -b "$TAG"

 # 5. Run the `release` script

+    cd tools

 This makes the tarballs, zipfiles, and wheels.
 It posts them to archive.ipython.org and registers the release with PyPI.

-This will require that you have current wheel, Python 3.3 and Python 2.7, and an appropriate version of LESS.
+This will require that you have current wheel, Python 3.4 and Python 2.7, and an appropriate version of LESS.

 # 6. Publish updated docs

 For this we are now using GitHub pages:

     cd docs
-    V=[MAJOR_VERSION_ONLY] make gh-pages
+    VERSION=[MAJOR_VERSION_ONLY] make gh-pages

-- Update the `stable` symlink to point to the released version.
+- (If new major release) Update the `stable` symlink to point to the released version.
 - Check that the output makes sense
 - Run `git push` to update the public version of the docs on gh-pages.

 # 7. Update the IPython website

-- release announcement
+- release announcement (news, announcements)
-- update stable and download links
+- update current version and download links
-- update links on the documentation page
+- (If major release) update links on the documentation page

 # 8. Drafting a short release announcement